EndangeredMassa/massa-labs/app/templates/blog/article/how-to-run-strength-finding-interview.md

 >
 > **Two-directional Q&A**
 >
-> We’ll take this time to ask more specific questions about each other.
+> We'll take this time to ask more specific questions about each other.
 >
 > **Summary**
 >